gered/Llanfair/README.md

 You will need Gradle.
 Obviously any IDE with Gradle support will simply mean you can just open this project right away in your IDE and get developing immediately.
 Easy.

-Llanfair currently requires Java 7.
+Llanfair currently requires Java 7 or later.

 #### Command Line Building / Running / Distribution